rx-angular/rx-angular/apps/docs/docs/cdk/render-strategies/rx-schedule-task.md

 - `requestAnimationFrame`
 - `requestIdleCallback`

-`rxScheduleTask` provides similar API but comes with huge benefits of notion of frame budget and priority configuration.
+`rxScheduleTask` provides a similar API but comes with huge benefits of notion of frame budget and priority configuration.

 ## Concurrent strategies